Pressio/pressio/wiki/build_serial.md

 # Building andr unning serially some target tests in `pressio`
-This step-by-step page explains how to build the ROM tests in `pressio` from scratch on Unix.
+This step-by-step page explains how to build a few of the ROM tests in `pressio` from scratch on Unix.

 *Disclaimer*: the guide below does **not** assume you are a Unix/CS/coding ninja, rather the opposite.
 It is written with the goal to provide a complete and detailed guide without taking any step for granted.
 As such, if you are a Unix/CS/coding ninja, some steps will be obvious to you, so please do not get offended!